DanielJ30/COS3711-Exam-content/Regular expressions/Regular expression examples.md

 // And are seen as:
 //  Group 1 - ([A-Z])

-// {1}  - means that there should be 1 instance of the defined group
+// {1}  - Means that there should be 1 instance of the defined group
-// {2}  - means that there should be 2 instances of the defined group
+// {2}  - Means that there should be 2 instances of the defined group
-// {n}  - means that there should be n instance(n) of the defined group (replace n with an integer)
+// {n}  - Means that there should be n instance(n) of the defined group (replace n with an integer)
-// \d   - means digit (0-9)
+// \d   - Means digit (0-9)
 // ^    - Start of string, or start of line in multilinepattern
 // $    - End of string, or end of line in multi-line pattern
-// [A-Z] - defines a selection from the uppercase letter A until the uppercase letter Z
+// [A-Z] - Defines a selection from the uppercase letter A until the uppercase letter Z
-// [a-z] - defines a selection from the lowercase letter a until the lowercase letter z
+// [a-z] - Defines a selection from the lowercase letter a until the lowercase letter z
 // The trailing \1 means that it should repeat Group 1
 // If you put a trailing \2 then you want it to repeat Group 2
 // If you put a trailing \3 then you want it to repeat Group 3 etc.